RoyVoetman/laravel-repository-pattern/README.md

 ### Using Pipes
 This package defines the following actions that can be used in the `$pipes` array in your repository.
-The pipes defined in this array will automatically be applied when the corresponding action occurs:
+These arrays will automatically be applied when the corresponding actions occur:

 | Action | Applied when |
 |---------|---|